-Use the following soft keys to select the corresponding field and make changes for that NCA-2 network setting (refer to Figure 5.22 and Figure 5.23 on page 79):
+Use the following soft keys to select the corresponding field and make changes for that NCA-2 network setting (refer to Figure 5.22 and Figure 5.23 on page 67):

 - NODE NUMBER allows you to change the NCA-2 node number.
 NOTE: Make sure you do not assign the NCA-2 a node number already being used by another monitoring device. - NODE LABEL allows you to edit the local NCA-2's custom label.
 This appears in Line 1 as part of the "all-systems normal" message when there are no active events, and in Line 3 of an active-event summary.
 There is a 40-character maximum.
-NOTE: This is the local node label; to change a remote node label, see Section 5.4.3 "Edit Node Label (for a Remote Node)" on page 76. - STYLE: selects the style as STYLE 4 or STYLE 7. - CH A THRESHOLD sets the channel A threshold to HIGH or LOW.
-(See the NOTI•FIRE•NETTM Manual or High-Speed NOTI•FIRE•NETTM Manual for an explanation of this network function.) - CH B THRESHOLD sets the channel B threshold to HIGH or LOW.
-(See the NOTI•FIRE•NETTM Manual or High-Speed NOTI•FIRE•NETTM Manual for an explanation of this network function.) - IP DOWNLOAD allows you to enable VeriFire software downloads through the internet.
+NOTE: This is the local node label; to change a remote node label, see Section 5.4.3 "Edit Node Label (for a Remote Node)" page 65. - CLASS: selects the class as CLASS B or CLASS X. - CH A THRESHOLD sets the channel A threshold to HIGH or LOW.
+(See the NOTI•FIRF•NFTTM Manual or High-Speed NOTI•FIRF•NFTTM Manual for an experimental sets of the set of the se - (See the NOTI•FIRE•NETTM Manual or High-Speed NOTI•FIRE•NETTM Manual for an explanation of this network function.)
+CH B THRESHOLD sets the channel B threshold to HIGH or LOW. - (See the NOTI•FIRE•NETTM Manual or High-Speed NOTI•FIRE•NETTM Manual for an explanation of this network function.)
+IP DOWNLOAD allows you to enable VeriFire software downloads through the internet.
 (This setting will not affect VeriFire downloads via non-internet connections).
-Pressing the IP DOWNLOAD soft key will display a screen with the following options:

-IP ACCESS: OFF - disables internet access for VeriFire downloads

-IP ACCESS: ON - enables internet access for VeriFire downloads

-IP ACCESS: TIMED - enables internet access for two hours, then times out to disabled
+Pressing the IP DOWNLOAD soft key will dienlaw a screen with the following option - downloads via non-internet connections).
+Pressing the IP DOWNLOAD soft key will display a screen with the following options: IP ACCESS: OFF - disables internet access for VeriFire downloads IP ACCESS: ON - enables internet access for VeriFire downloads - IP ACCESS: TIMED enables internet access for two hours, then times out to disabled